 If you are seeing the Cellular Update Failed message on your iPhone’s screen, you won’t be able to call anyone.
 In addition, you won’t be able to receive calls or use your device to browse the Internet.

-More commonly the Cellular Update Fail message appears after the iOS 12.1.2, iOS 12.1.3, and iOS 12.1.4 updates, or as the result of hardware malfunction on some iPhone 7 models.
+More commonly the Cellular Update Fail message appears after the iOS 14 and iOS 15 updates, or as the result of hardware malfunction on some iPhone 7 models.
 Moreover, you will see a No Service message in the upper right corner of the screen instead of reception bars.
+As Apple will release iOS 16 this September, you may face the same problem after iOS 16 update.

 There are a few things you can try that may make this problem go away, and in this article, we are going to take you through all solutions to this issue you have at your disposal.